Isotopical/isotopical/public/assets/collections/posts/ionic-in-isotopical.md

 # The Right Choice

 It is important to weigh the pros and cons for the technology stack to use on a project.
 Not all stacks are created equal and there isn't one to rule them all.
 Hopefully you have gathered by all of the above that I truly feel Ionic was the right choice for Isotopical for the user interface and experience.
 Thanks to a great team and leadership within the company, Ionic also seems like it will be around for years to come.
+I highly recommend [checking them](https://ionicframework.com) out and see if Ionic is right for your next project.

 In my next article, I'll go into detail about why I chose Ionic's support of ReactJS to organize the source code, manage assets, and define design patterns.